-Opera Worcester’s repertoire is varied but now includes Grand Opera, as well as musicals and light opera.
+Opera Worcester’s repertoire is varied but now includes Opera, as well as musicals and light opera.
 It also performs concerts in the summer, providing more opportunities for members to take part and also to raise money for charities.

 Opera Worcester rehearses on Monday evenings in St Marks Church Hall, Bath Road, Worcester, WR5 3DW.
 Rehearsals run from 7:30pm to 10.00pm, with an additional night for principal rehearsals.
 All members are invited to audition for principal roles for each production.

 The name Great Witley Operatic Society (GWOS) originates from the name of the village in West Worcestershire where a few Gilbert and Sullivan enthusiasts and amateur singers gathered to entertain themselves and their community first in 1952 in the tiny village hall, and later at Abberley and Martley, before moving to the Swan in 1965.
 To find out more about the background of the society please visit our History page.

 Great Witley Operatic Society has always enjoyed a reputation as a friendly and welcoming society that encourages its members to develop their individual singing and acting abilities.
 The society decided to introduce more opera into its repertoire.